- Home

 We have devised Knowledge Organisers for all foundation subjects and Science.
 These are a summary of key facts and essential knowledge that children need to learn about the unit of work.
 They help us to check progression across year groups, enable quizzing and recall activities in class, help us to pre-teach children who need more support and help you, our parents, to know what your children are learning and enable you to support them in this learning.

-To view our topics please follow this link - Gossey Curriculum Overview 2023-2024
+To view our cornerstones topics please follow this link -Curriculum Overview 2024-2025

 What drives our Curriculum?